gchatz22/struts-site/source/core-developers/fetch-metadata-interceptor.md

 ## Parameters

 - `exemptedPaths` - Set of opt out endpoints that are meant to serve cross-site traffic.
-Paths should either be relative or absolute.
-No default value for field.
-- `resourceIsolationPolicy` - Instance of Resource Isolation Policy class implementing the logic for the requests filtering.
-The default value for this field is a new `DefaultIsolationPolicy`.
+Paths should contain leading slashes and must be relative.
+This field is empty by default.

 ## Examples